opendatahub-io/odh-manifests/grafana/README.md

 ## Folders
 There are two main folders in the Prometheus component
 1. cluster: contains the subscription to the operator
-2. operator: contains the routes and instances of the operator
+2. operator: contains installation of the Grafana instance, dashboard, and datasource

 ## Grafana Instance